-A lightweight yet moisturizing conditioner that keeps my thick, textured, colored hair feeling manageable, soft, and bouncy with less frizz.
+The Oi conditioner is lightweight yet moisturizing and keeps my thick, colored hair feeling manageable, soft, and bouncy with less frizz.
 It leaves behind no residue when washed thoroughly, so you can extend the time between washes if you want.
 Smells amazing but is not perfumey.
 My husband uses it too (he has long hair for a man) and it helps reduce the “poofiness” so that his hair requires less styling product.

 OI All in One Milk

-The two products mentioned above work so well together that I don’t even need a leave-in detangler (I used to rely on one even after conditioning), but the OI Milk just adds that little extra oompf to make brushing through and styling a little easier.
-A little goes a long way (I use 5-7 sprays) and then comb through.
-It amps up moisture and softness regardless of the style I’m doing.
+I hardly need a leave-in detangler when I’m using Davines shampoo and conditioner, but the OI Milk adds that little extra oompf to make brushing and styling easier.
+A little of the OI All-in-One Milk goes a long way (I use 5-7 sprays and then comb through).
+It amps up softness regardless of the style I’m doing and isn’t greasy.

 A simple hair serum done right.
 I use this when I’m wearing a slicked-back bun and want to tame strays along my hairline or by my ears.
-Adds a healthy sheen when you’re air drying but without a greasy, oily look or feel whatsoever!
-I’m still on my first bottle after about 6 months (I use 1 pump on towel-dried hair).
+The Oi Hair Oil a healthy sheen when you’re air drying but without a greasy, oily look or feel whatsoever!
+I’m still on my first bottle after 12+ months (I use 1 pump on towel-dried hair).